snakesilk/react-fullscreen/README.md

   onChange?: (state: boolean, handle: FullScreenHandle) => void;
   // Optional callback that gets called when this screen changes state.

-}
+  className?: string;
+  // Optional prop allowing you to apply a custom class name to the FullScreen container }
 ```